-STATEMENT OF AARON J. KOWALSKI, PH.D., PRESIDENT AND CHIEF EXECUTIVE OFFICER, JDRF, NEW YORK, NEW YORK us here today.
+STATEMENT OF AARON J. KOWALSKI, PH.D., PRESIDENT AND CHIEF EXECUTIVE OFFICER, JDRF, NEW YORK, NEW YORK

 Dr. KOWALSKI.
 Thank you.
-Chairman Collins, Ranking Member Casey, and members of the Committee, thank you all for welcoming brothers, Stephen.
+Chairman Collins, Ranking Member Casey, and members of the Committee, thank you all for welcoming us here today.

-The JDRF Children's Congress delegates sitting here before you, these amazing kids, all have Type 1 diabetes, or T1D, an auto-immune disease that destroys the cells that make insulin in their pancreases.
-I too live with Type 1 diabetes, as does one of my brothers.
-Stephen
+The JDRF Children's Congress delegates sitting here before you, these amazing kids, all have Type 1 diabetes, or T1D, an autoimmune disease that destroys the cells that make insulin in their pancreases.
+I too live with Type 1 diabetes, as does one of my brothers, Stephen.